jhssilva/Flappy-Bird/README.md

-# Flapy Bird
+# Flappy Bird
- The famous game Flaby bird developed in Java
+ The famous game Flappy bird developed in Java